 However, the argument that these states are bankrupt is simply not true.
 Many states have difficulty balancing their budgets through spending cuts and taxation.
 Often, the term ‘bankrupt’ is erroneously used to refer to any person or entity that is unable to resolve spending issues.

 Bankruptcy is a legal procedure that is available to private individuals, businesses, and municipalities.
 There are three basic types of bankruptcy: Chapter 7, Chapter 11, and Chapter 13.
-Chapter 7 bankruptcy applies to individuals and businesses.
+Chapter 13 applies to individuals and businesses.
 This type of filing involves the liquidation of all non-exempt assets, which then leads to the elimination of debt.
-Chapter 11 bankruptcy applies to individuals and businesses.
-This filing is for a larger sum, and it is often used by companies or municipalities that have acquired millions of dollars in debt.
+Chapter 11 bankruptcy applies to both individuals and businesses who exceed the debt limit for a Chapter 13.
 Chapter 13 filings can only be used by private individuals.

 States are not protected under any form of bankruptcy, thus they cannot officially file for this type of protection.
 However, states do not necessarily need protection under the bankruptcy code due to the 11th amendment, which grants states sovereign immunity.
 This means that states themselves cannot be sued by their creditors.

 Though the states themselves have no need to file for bankruptcy, there are states that show higher numbers of bankruptcy filings among their citizens than others.
-The following states are ranked in order of the highest number of bankruptcies per capita.
+The following states are ranked in order of the highest number of bankruptcies per capita in the past.

 Bankruptcy is a legal filing that is excellent for private individuals and companies that need to remove or reduce debt.
 Bankruptcy can help individuals work out a repayment plan for debts owed or eliminate the debt altogether.
 Though government agencies cannot take advantage of bankruptcy filings, anyone who is suffering through debt collection should.